Monterey Canyon: Geomorphology

-Reconstructions of ancient land configurations via plate tectonic theory indicate that the canyon has moved north to its current location via the horizontal slip-action of the San Andreas Fault and would have been approximately where Santa Barbara is located when both the San Andreas Fault and the Gulf of California came into being.
-Similar undersea canyons exist at the mouths of other large rivers around the world today, for instance, the Hudson River Canyon.
+Reconstructions of ancient land configurations via plate-tectonic theory indicate that the canyon has moved north to its current location via the horizontal slip-action of the San Andreas Fault and would have been approximately where Santa Barbara is located when both the San Andreas Fault and the Gulf of California came into being.
+Similar undersea canyons exist at the mouths of other large rivers around the world today, such as the Hudson Canyon.
 As no major river lies at the head of Monterey Canyon today, it is surmised that it may have come into being when such a river did so in the past.